Pickwick Landing Go Green

-- Staff encourage the use of native plants in the butterfly gardens and in the landscape.
+- Staff encourages the use of native plants in the butterfly gardens and in the landscape.

 - Volunteer litter pickup events are scheduled on a regular basis.

 - Staff also remove falling and diseased mature trees and replant with native species as part of their forest management plan.